 Unfortunately, there is no straightforward answer to this question.
 Establishing a baseline price among attorneys can be difficult because some attorneys may charge a specific fee for each service and some may charge by the hour.
 Additionally, because every estate plan is different, two clients who approach the same attorney with the same initial question will likely still walk away with different fees.

 Broadly speaking, most will-based estate plans are less labor-intensive than trust-based estate plans.
 Trust-based plans require more documents than will-based plans.
 These plans also require a great deal of time and effort to transfer assets to the living trust.
-Although clients may choose to transfer these assets on their own time and hire the attorney to just draft the documents, many ultimately find it easier to complete this process with professional legal help.
+Although clients may choose to transfer these assets on their own time and hire an Arvada estate planning attorney to just draft the documents, many ultimately find it easier to complete this process with professional legal help.

 Many clients tell Karen when they approach her that they just want a “simple will.”
 In Karen’s experience, there is no such thing.
 Your wishes may seem simple to you because they are so tied up in your experiences and values that they appear self-evident.
 However, every client has a slightly different vision of these allegedly simple values, each of which must be considered in conjunction with their needs and the laws of the state they live in.
 With such a wide variety of needs, desires, and laws, very few estate plans end up as simple as people might hope.